sajeetharan/SajeeWeb/blog/2020/05/2020-05-19-azure-static-website-is-just-awesome-deployed-my-meme-generator-app-in-10-seconds/index.md

 ---
+title: >-
-title: "Azure static web app is simply AWESOME : Deployed MEME generator app in 10 seconds!"
+  Azure static web app is simply AWESOME : Deployed MEME generator app in 10 seconds!
-utcDate: "2020-05-19"
+Date: '2020-05-19'
 categories:
-  - "azurefunction"
+  - azurefunction
-  - "ci-cd"
+  - ci-cd
-  - "githubactions"
+  - githubactions
-  - "vscode"
+  - vscode
 tags:
-  - "angular"
+  - angular
-  - "azure"
+  - azure
-  - "spas"
+  - spas
-  - "staticwebapp"
+  - staticwebapp
-coverImage: "azure2.jpg"
+coverImage: azure2.jpg
+utcDate: '2025-04-24T09:52:37.812Z'
 ---

 One of the highlight among the announcements made at Microsoft Build 2020 was announcement of the new Azure service in the keynote: Azure App Static Web Apps. **Azure** **Static** **Web Apps** is a service that automatically builds and deploys full stack **web apps** to **Azure** from a GitHub repository.
 This service allow web developers to publish websites to a production environment by building apps from a GitHub repository for free. developers can use modular and extensible patterns to deploy apps in minutes while taking advantage of the built-in scaling and cost-savings offered by serverless technologies.